HenriqueNPinho/FEUP-LBAW/ER/er.md

 Project coordinators, besides having every permission a project member has, are able to moderate by adding or removing members from each project and promoting them to coordinators.
 They can also edit some project details and archive the project itself.

-Every user within a project receives notifications when: a new member joins the project, a user is promoted/demoted, a task is assigned to him and when an assigned task is completed if the user is a project manager or if he’s assigned to that task.
+Every user within a project receives notifications when: he is invited to a project, a task is assigned to him or when there is a new message in the forum.

 The Administrator is the company's representative that is responsible for managing who inside the company gets to use this platform.
 Besides that he can also browse through projects and read their details.